 Verification has been done on the hydrogen atom or donating ability of electron of extract from C. reflexathrough DPPH assay [3].
-Briefly, 0.1 mM DPPH was taken as a volume of 2000 μL, added with 200 μL of extract (or ascorbic acid).
+Briefly, 200 µL of 0.1 mM DPPH was added with 200 μL of extract or ascorbic acid, respectively.
 The mixture was then serially diluted to different concentrations ranging from 100 to 500 μg/mL.
 After incubating the mixture in a dark place for 30 minutes, the absorbance of the sample was measured at 560 nm.
 The IC50 of the sample was calculatedthrough the sample absorbance, where each measurement was done as triplicate.
 The data was represented as mean ± SD.
 The DPPH radical scavenging activity was determined according to Eq.
 (4).

 % DPPHinhibition= Acontrol-AsampleAcontrol×100%…………………………….(4)